gsp-mit/F1Hackathon_MITBoys/README.md

 # Hackmakers F1 hackathon Challenge 3 - 3D modelling

 ## Intro
 Metaverse is booming and it is about to create a whole new interaction paradigm.
 Since Metaverse is relying on 3d assets that usually take a bit of time to model manually, we believe that using data to programmatically create 3d assets will benefit whole industry going forward.
-Using AI to programmatic create 3d asset is not a new concept and there are many Research & Development papers applying AI for various use cases spanning across animations, shaders, sculpting or converting 2d images to 3d assets.
+Using AI to programmatically create 3d asset is not a new concept and there are many Research & Development papers applying AI for various use cases spanning across animations, shaders, sculpting or converting 2d images to 3d assets.

 ## Our Solution
 We present to you an incredible glimpse of some of the race tracks that we have been so used to watching on television but now with a whole new enriching perspective from the fans point of view.